Michil783/WeatherNodeV4/README.md

 WeatherNode is a small HW device based on ESP8266 to capture actual weather conditions as temperature, pressure and humidity.
 The data is send via Wifi to a MQTT broker.
+The back office SW is stored in https://github.com/Michil783/Store_MQTT_Data_in_Database for the MQTT to DB service and in https://github.com/Michil783/dhtWebHist for a web interface to access the DB content.

 ## Hardware